pearu/f2py/doc/fparser.rst

 Fortran (see :ref:`beyond_f90`).
 In order to use it you will need to have installed the fparser package which is available from the Python Packagage Index (pypi) or github (https://github.com/stfc/fparser).
-In turn fparser requires the numpy and nose packages.
-When installing using pip these dependencies should be installed automatically for you.
+In turn fparser requires the nose package.
+When installing using pip this dependency should be installed automatically for you.

 Once installed, you should be able to open the python interpreter and try it out, e.g.: